 Section 6.11.
 Officer-in-Charge.
-An employee who is assigned as Officer-in-Charge for one (1) full hour or more on a shift shall receive two (2) extra hours pay at his or her regular rate of pay.
+An employee who is assigned as Officer-in-Charge for one (1) full hour or more on a shift shall receive three (3) extra hours pay at his or her regular rate of pay.
+To be a qualified OIC, the officer must have attended and successfully completed the two (2) week supervising police personnel course, or be on the current promotions list.